 This can normally be broken down into 3 stages :

-Problems that have progressed beyond this are in the explored stage.
-These problems have been identified and solutions have already been tested either previously or in preparation.
-They may not be concrete or may still need testing, but they have the backing of the business and are the directions they want to go in.
+Problems that have progressed beyond this, are in the explored stage.
+These problems have been identified and solutions have already been tested either, previously or in preparation.
+They may not be concrete or may still need testing, but they have the backing of the business and are the of the directions they want to go in.

 The final stage is a problem that has been focused into a solution.
 At this point the business is fairly certain in the direction they want to take.
 They have normally tested or previously worked on this solution and know how it is going to solve their problem.